-Every year I want to give you a brief overview of how to start a new React project.
-I want to reflect on advantages and disadvantages, on the skill-level needed as a developer, and on what features each starter project has to offer for you as a React developer.
-At the end you will know about 3 solutions for different requirements.
+Every year, I want to give you a brief overview of how to start a new React project.
+I'll reflect on the advantages and disadvantages, the skill level needed as a developer, and the features each starter project offers to you as a React developer.
+By the end, you'll know about three solutions for different requirements.

 React with Vite

-Vite is the clear successor of the most popular (now deprecated) React starter called create-react-app (CRA), because it does not much deviate from it.
-Compared to CRA (which used Webpack) it is much faster, because it uses esbuild under the hood.
+Vite is often considered the unofficial successor to the most popular (now deprecated) React starter, create-react-app (CRA), as it doesn't deviate much from it.
+Compared to CRA (which used Webpack), Vite is much faster because it uses esbuild under the hood.
+It is also more lightweight and has a smaller configuration overhead.

-Vite favors creating a single-page application (SPA) with client-side routing/rendering over server-side rendering (SSR).
-However, since SSR is becoming a more important topic these days, it is available as opt-in feature in Vite.
+Vite favors creating single-page applications (SPAs) with client-side rendering (CSR) over server-side rendering (SSR).
+However, since SSR is becoming an increasingly important topic, it is available as an opt-in feature in Vite.
+Vite is also used in many other frameworks beyond React, such as Vue, Svelte, and Solid.

-When coming from a create-react-app (CRA), it is a straightforward migration to Vite.
-Opt-in features like TypeScript, SVG, and SSR are only a few configurations away with Vite's vite.config.js file, in addition to feature specific files (e.g. tsconfig).
+When transitioning from client-side rendered applications, using Vite with React is fairly straightforward.
+Opt-in features like TypeScript, SVG, and SSR are just a few configurations away in Vite's vite.config.js file, in addition to feature-specific files (e.g., tsconfig).

 Vite with React allows developers to use React without an opinionated framework.
 It's up to the developer to choose complementary React libraries for routing, data fetching, state management and testing.
-Compared to all the React frameworks, it doesn't force any specific React features, libraries, or configurations (on a project level) on you.
+Compared to other React frameworks, it doesn't impose any specific React features, libraries, or configurations (at the project level) on you.

 Last but not least, Vite encourages beginners to learn React and its fundamentals without the distraction of a framework.
-When I updated my book The Road to React in 2022, I replaced create-react-app with Vite.
-While Vite takes the passenger seat, a beginner can solely focus on React and its core features.
+For example, my book The Road to React uses Vite to teach React.
+While Vite takes a backseat, beginners can focus entirely on React and its core features.

-In contrast, when learning React in the environment of a framework, React almost takes the passenger seat and one has to follow the opinions (e.g. file-based routing) of the framework instead.
+In contrast, when learning React within the environment of a framework, React often takes a backseat, and you have to follow the opinions (e.g., file-based routing) of the framework instead.

 React with Vite Advantages:

-- does not mingle with React on a feature level
+- does not interfere with React on a feature level

-- therefore focus on React itself and not a framework
+- focus on React itself, not a framework

 - gentle learning curve for getting to know React's fundamentals